schwa/Ultraviolence/README.md

     ...
 }
 ```

-* Efficiency is going to be very very tough to make 100% solid.
+- Efficiency is going to be very very tough to make 100% solid.
-* SwiftUI View's can be composed arbitrarily and still produce valid (if weird) UI.
+- SwiftUI View's can be composed arbitrarily and still produce valid (if weird) UI.
 Ultraviolence can't allow that - it doesn't make sense to make a Draw() node without shaders, or a Draw() node with multiple vertex shaders...
 Arbitrary composition isn't going to work everywhere.
 We may need a more expressive type system to enforce this.
+- The render command is really used to build a graph of commands.
+The graph can be inspected and reasoned with - for example Draw nodes need to make sure there is a vertex shader and a fragment shader and geometry.
+Is it possible to guarantee the graph is correct at compile time (goes with previous note